 Instinct, the Farmers' Almanac and a new tractor as the latest in high-tech: that's the traditional picture of farming.
-Now, commercial farming is projecting a whole new image, heading into the world of advanced analytics to organize the variables and make decisions based on real-time data from the markets and the fields.
+Now, commercial farming is projecting a whole new image, heading into the world of advanced analytics to organise the variables and make decisions based on realtime data from the markets and the fields.

-Sun World International, a California agribusiness growing more than 60 varieties of produce, uses IBM analytics technology to plan and optimize its food operations, from planting, watering and harvesting to storage, tracking and distribution.
+Sun World International, a California agribusiness growing more than 60 varieties of produce, uses IBM analytics technology (US) to plan and optimise its food operations, from planting, watering and harvesting to storage, tracking and distribution.
 Increased profits and reduced fuel and water usage are only the beginning.

 Grocery shopping in Norway probably hasn't changed much at all, but the families who buy steak, pork or lamb for their meals can shop with greater peace of mind.
 That's because they'll know that their dinner has been optimally handled, processed and transported.
 And shopkeepers can gain a better sense of their stock needs, providing fresher meat for their customers.

 This level of traceability and food safety is made possible through collaboration between IBM and Matiq, the information technology subsidiary of Nortura, Norway's largest food supplier.
 The first-of-a-kind plan uses radio frequency identification (RFID) technology to track and trace meat products from the farm through the supply chain and right onto the supermarket shelves.

 More and more, consumers worldwide want to know more about the food they buy —how the animals were raised and what conditions they were kept in, from farm to dinner table.
 It's understandable, when there are 76 million cases of foodborne illnesses every year in the United States alone.